 Trends and opportunities

-Brazil is amongst the biggest global players in the mining sector.
-It is the second largest exporter of iron ore, manganese and bauxite and the largest exporter of niobium.
-Iron ore accounts for 80 per cent of Brazil’s mining exports and provides 30 per cent of global demand, the remainder is provided by Australia (Source: Brazilian Mining Institute (IBRAM), Oct 2014).
+Brazil is one the biggest global players in the mining sector.
+It is the world’s largest producer of niobium, second largest exporter of iron ore and manganese and among the largest producers of bauxite and tin.
+Iron ore accounts for 80 per cent of Brazil’s mining exports and provides 30 per cent of global demand, with the remainder provided by Australia (Source: Brazilian Mining Institute, October 2015).

-With the major expansion plans for the Brazilian mining industry, particularly iron ore projects and its vast unexplored and unmapped areas, there are a wide range of opportunities for Australian companies.
+With the expansion plans for the Brazilian mining industry, particularly iron ore projects, there is a wide range of opportunities for Australian companies.